-Death toll from West Texas shooting rises to seven, toddler among wounded
+West Texas gunman killed seven and wounded 22, including toddler

 Among the wounded was a 17-month-old girl, Anderson Davis, who was shot in the face, according to officials and an online fundraising campaign started by her family.

-Three police officers were shot and wounded - one from Midland, one from Odessa and a Department of Public Safety state trooper - and were listed in stable condition.
+Three police officers were shot and wounded - one from Midland, one from Odessa and a Department of Public Safety state trooper - and were in stable condition.

+In a statement on Facebook, Odessa police named the gunman as Seth Aaron Ator, 36, of Odessa.

 On Aug.
 3, a gunman killed 22 people in another Saturday shooting at a Walmart store about 255 miles (410 km) west of Midland in the city of El Paso, Texas.